The CUPA-HR Learning Framework

-A task force including several volunteer leaders was formed to construct a foundation from which common higher education human resources (HE HR) language and practices could be discussed and measured as well as illustrate the dynamic processes involved in higher education human resources.
-Based on their assessment, the framework would be divided into four quadrants, each representing the essential qualities of HE HR work.
+A task force including several volunteer leaders was formed to construct a foundation from which common higher education human resources (higher ed HR) language and practices could be discussed and measured as well as illustrate the dynamic processes involved in higher education human resources.
+Based on their assessment, the framework would be divided into four quadrants, each representing the essential qualities of higher ed HR work.
 They also noted that the framework, in order to flourish, will need to be frequently assessed so that it represents contemporary higher education human resources.

-The Framework offers a comprehensive and intentional approach in assuring the most relevant HE HR practices are captured.
+The Framework offers a comprehensive and intentional approach in assuring the most relevant higher ed HR practices are captured.
 The framework is:

 - Designed around HR expertise and professional competencies

 - Compatible with current approaches to HR methodologies

 - Tailored to the development of essential higher ed HR skills

 - A basis for consistent higher ed HR discourse and expectations

 Each of the four quadrants is associated with distinct set of higher ed HR proficiencies.